Maxim-Mazurok/google-api-typings-generator/gapi.client.drive-v2/readme.md

 await gapi.client.drive.files.touch({ fileId: "fileId",  });

 /*
 Moves a file to the trash.
 The currently authenticated user must own the file or be at least a `fileOrganizer` on the parent for shared drive files.
-Only the owner may trash a file.
-The trashed item is excluded from all `files.list` responses returned for any user who doesn't own the file.
-However, all users with access to the file can see the trashed item metadata in an API response.
-All users with access can copy, download, export, and share the file. *Note:* Files moved to the trash still appear by default in results from the `files.list` method.
-To permanently remove a file, use `files.delete`.
 */
 await gapi.client.drive.files.trash({ fileId: "fileId",  });

 /*
 Restores a file from the trash.
 The currently authenticated user must own the file or be at least a `fileOrganizer` on the parent for shared drive files.
-Only the owner may untrash a file.
 */
 await gapi.client.drive.files.untrash({ fileId: "fileId",  });